Dawn has over 20 years' experience in curriculum development and teaching whole organism biology and statistics in higher education.

 - Finlayson, S. (current).
 Caves as archives: the application of data from caves to climate change and conservation management studies.
 PhD thesis, Anglia Ruskin University (First Supervisor

 - Mofulu, F. (current).
 Understanding population dynamics and individual growth mechanisms in relation to spacio-temporal resource availability and variability (quality and quantity), over the landscapes.
 PhD thesis, Anglia Ruskin University (First Supervisor)

-- Kitegile, A. (current).
+- Kitegile, A. (2017).
 Feeding, foraging and sexual segregation in yellow baboons (Papio cynocephalus).
 PhD thesis, Anglia Ruskin University (First Supervisor)

-- Jones, T. (current) Causes and consequences of fragmentation in a high biodiversity environment.
+- Jones, T. (2014) Causes and consequences of fragmentation in a high biodiversity environment.
 PhD thesis Anglia Ruskin University (First Supervisor)

-- Rodgers, N. (current).
+- Rodgers, N. (2015).
 Development of stable isotope as a tool in elephant conservation research.
 MPhil thesis, Anglia Ruskin University (First Supervisor)

 - Stroh, P. (2012).
 Passive wetland creation at a landscape scale.
 PhD thesis, Anglia Ruskin University (Supervisor)

 - Berthoud, D. (2012).
 Chemical communication in the domestic dog.
 PhD thesis, Anglia Ruskin University (Adviser)